Skip to content

 The Authorisation Agreement, Affiliation Agreement, and User Agreement must be signed and can be found under the heading “Other agreements, documents, and guides (in Danish).”

-If your educational institution has questions about the program, its setup, the process, fees, etc., you can direct them to Research Service.
-Please include "Regarding Statistics Denmark’s Thesis Program" in the subject line.
+As educational institution you may direct any questions about the Master's Thesis Scheme, its establishment, the process, prices, etc., at danmarksdatavindue@dst.dk Please write "Regarding Statistics Denmark's Master's Thesis Scheme" in the subject field.